YorkURobotics/Software-Team-Entrance-Task-React/README.md

 5. **Node.js and npm (Optional for now):** Node.js is a runtime environment that executes JavaScript code outside a web browser. npm (Node Package Manager) is a package manager for Node.js.
 You will need these tools to create a new React project and manage its dependencies.
 6. **Git/GitHub:** Git is a version control system that lets you manage and keep track of your source code history.
 GitHub is a cloud-based hosting service that lets you manage Git repositories.
 You should understand how to create a repository, make commits, push changes, and pull updates.
 7. **JavaScript ES6 features (optional):** ES6, also known as ECMAScript 2015, is a version of JavaScript that includes a variety of new features like arrow functions, class declaration, let and const, destructuring assignment, etc. These features are commonly used in modern JavaScript development, including React.
-8. **React Bootstrap (optional):** React Bootstrap is a frontend framework that replaces the Bootstrap JavaScript.
+8. **React Bootstrap (optional):** React Bootstrap is a front-end framework that replaces the Bootstrap JavaScript.
 Each component has been built from scratch as true React components, without unneeded dependencies like jQuery.
 It allows you to use Bootstrap as the theme of your React applications.
 9. **Strapi (optional):** Strapi is an open-source headless CMS (short for Content Management Systems) that allows you to quickly create and maintain RESTful JavaScript APIs.
-Strapi helps in creating both simple and complex backends, either as an individual or an organization.
+Strapi helps create both simple and complex backends for both individuals and organizations.
 10. **React Hooks (optional):** React Hooks were introduced in React 16.8; they allow the use of state and other React features by using functional components.
 For a To-do List project, you might need to use useState hook.

 ## Task Outline